-Nairobi, these past few days, has been basking in the spotlight of the annual Magical Kenya Travel Expo.
-Arguably the largest travel trade show in East Africa, MKTE, as it has come to be known, came to a close at the KICC yesternight with a spectacular showcase of fireworks.
+Nairobi, these past few days, has been basking in the spotlight of MKTE 2018.
+In case you missed the memo, the annual Magical Kenya Travel Expo (MKTE) is arguably the largest travel trade show in East Africa.
+As MKTE 2018 came to a close at the KICC yesternight, it did so in a spectacular display of fireworks.

 Hosted buyers and the media were treated to a number of itineraries including a safari to the Amboseli, the home of Africa’s last Tuskers.
 Here, they got the rare chance of participating in the naming of a few of these mighty terrestrial giants before heading back to Nairobi, just in time to catch the start, on the 2nd, of the Africa Hotel Investment Forum (AHIF) which was happening alongside the 3-day expo.